aptos-labs/aptos-core/aptos-move/framework/aptos-token-objects/doc/token.md

 ## Struct `BurnRef`

 This enables burning an NFT, if possible, it will also delete the object.
-Note, the data in inner and self occupies 32-bytes each, rather than have both, this data structure makes a small optimization to support either and take a fixed amount of 34-bytes.
+Note, the data<br/> in inner and self occupies 32&#45;bytes each, rather than have both, this data structure makes<br/> a small optimization to support either and take a fixed amount of 34&#45;bytes.

 <pre><code>struct BurnRef has drop, store<br/></code></pre>